Misterio77/nix-colors/lib-usage.md

 ### Vim colorscheme from scheme
 We also have a lib function for a (neo)vim colorscheme.

-Same as before, call our lib and add the package to `programs.vim.plugins` or `programs.neovim.plugins` (optionally, add `colorscheme nix-${slug}` to your config so the colorscheme applies on startup):
+Same as before, call our lib and add the package to `programs.vim.plugins` or `programs.neovim.plugins` like this (the `colorscheme` setting applies it on startup, you can [use neovim remote](https://github.com/Misterio77/nix-config/blob/main/users/misterio/features/cli/nvim/default.nix#L82) to re-source your config when it's updated):
 ```nix
 { pkgs, config, nix-colors, ... }: